 How to Care for Your Strands Afterward

 It’s not recommended to wash your hair every day, especially if they have just undergone chemical treatment.
-This can make them brittle, and this can result to split-ends.
-Less frequent washes also protect from early fading of the tints.
+This can make them brittle, and this can result to split ends.
+Less frequent washes also protect from the early fading of the tints.
 When you frequently go out, look for products that are specially made for protecting your hair from the sun.